-In 2017, the Office for National Statistics reported Black Friday helped drive a 1.1% increase in the number of goods purchased.
+In 2018, Black Friday helped drive a 1.4% increase in the number of goods purchased compared to the previous month.
 This contrasts with fears that spending is short-lived and leads to weaker sales in the traditionally strong December period.

 With Black Friday becoming customary, retailers must address the advantages and disadvantages of this new shopping tradition:

 In response to these challenges, some retailers have decided not to take part.
-In recent years, leading brands such as Marks and Spencer, Fat Face and Asda have all opted out.
+In previous years, leading brands such as Marks and Spencer, Fat Face and Asda have all opted out.

 While consumer shopping habits have undoubtedly changed, Christmas shopping will always extend into December.
 The fear of people completing all of their purchases during the event has proved unfounded.
 Instead, shoppers are more likely to research and prioritise key purchases.